xi/xi-conversations/README.md

 -	Many thunderbird APIs have next to no documentation.
 But reading the code is not that bad and it is easily searchable with [DXR][2].
+-	The extensions relies havily on [Gloda][5].
 -	thunderbird-conversations is a [bootstrapped extension][3] This is deprecated and will be replaced by [web extensions][4] in the long run, at least in firefox.
 -	Plugging into enigmail is hard.
--	protz did an amazing job handling all those edge cases and making it work for humans..
+-	protz did an amazing job handling all those edge cases and making it work for humans.

 # Install

 If you feel adventurous and actually want to try this out, you will need to do the following steps:

 -	Install node with npm, node-sass and browserify.
 -	Run `make`.